OpenDSA/OpenDSA/RST/en/Blockchain/EVMandGAS.rst

 This includes the transactions to pay the miner their collected gas fee from the block.
-Once validated, the node's local state will update to include the new block, and it will continue propegating through the network.
+Once validated, the node's local state will update to include the new block, and it will continue propagating through the network.
-In general, once a node has propegated throughout at least 51% of the network, we can say the global state of Ethereum will transition to include the new block.
+In general, once a node has propagated throughout at least 51% of the network, we can say the global state of Ethereum will transition to include the new block.